pyshadi/fullstack_emb_demo/README.md

 Cleans up resources when the application window is closed.
 It ensures the serial port is closed and deletes the UI object.

+## TO DO:
+1. Obtain timestamps for data points and display them on the x-axis of the Qt application.
+2. Add zooming and line (ON/OFF) toggling capabilities into the line chart functionality.

 ## License
 MIT - Feel free to use and modify this code for your projects.